Series editor and principal writer: Dr Caroline Yoon (The University of Auckland)

 School mathematics curricula are often criticised as being “a mile wide and an inch deep”.
 They cover a large range of topics, but only superficially.
-This can be frustrating for teachers who see mathematics as a joyful, captivating, and aesthetic experience, and wish to empower their students to use mathematical concepts flexibly and productively in contexts within and beyond the mathematics classroom.
+This can be frustrating for teachers who wish to empower their students to use mathematical concepts flexibly and productively in contexts within and beyond the mathematics classroom.

 The LEMMA series is a collection of booklets that contain sequences of metamathematical activities, which invite students to go beyond memorising and applying rules and skills, to thinking, working, and communicating with intriguing mathematical structures on a higher level.